WHAT IS THE AMOUNT OF MY SSDI BENEFIT?

 CALCULATE THE AMOUNT OF YOUR SSDI PAYMENT ONLINE

-To see your entire covered earnings history, you can check your annual Social Security Statement.
-You can check your statement online at https://www.ssa.gov/myaccount.
-If you want to enter salary information yourself, rather than rely on your earnings record and Social Security’s estimate of your future earnings, you can do so.
-Just use the SSA’s online benefits calculator at https://www.ssa.gov/planners/calculators.
-You can also call your local Social Security office and a field representative will be able to help you estimate what your monthly benefit would be.
+You can also call your local Social Security office and a field worker will be able to help you estimate what your monthly benefit payment would be.
 It may take a long time to request help on the phone.
-We recommend you check your disability payment amount online.
+We recommend you check your disability payment amount online on SSA’s website.
+You can also figure out if you are eligible for retroactive benefits.

 MONTHLY SSI PAYMENTS ARE A DIFFERENT STORY

-You may wonder how the amount of SSI is determined.
-The answer is the government sets monthly amount of SSI benefits.
+Do you wonder how SSA sets the amount of monthly SSI benefits?
+The answer is the government sets the monthly amount of SSI benefits based upon the state you live in.
 Your SSI payments, unlike SSDI, are dependent on any household income and your assets.

-In general, monthly amounts for the next year are determined by increasing the unrounded annual amounts for the current year by the COLA effective for January of the next year.
+In general, monthly amounts for the next year are set by increasing the unrounded annual amounts for the current year by the COLA effective for January of the next year.
 Your state, like Utah or Nevada, may also contribute to raise the monthly SSI amount.

 Possible Payment Reduction with SSI benefits

-The monthly amount of SSI is reduced by subtracting monthly any countable income you may have.
+The monthly amount of SSI is reduced by subtracting any countable income you may have.
 In the case of an eligible individual with an eligible spouse, the payable amount is divided equally between the two spouses.

-FINDING A DISABILITY LAWYER WITH EXPERIENCE
+FIND A DISABILITY LAWYER WITH EXPERIENCE

-If you want legal representation at your disability hearing, hire Cannon Disability Law.
+If you want legal representation in your disability case, hire Cannon Disability Law.
+We can explain your SSDI benefits to you.
 You need to know how much money you will receive every month.
-You need to understand how SSD and SSI benefits work.
+You need to understand how SSDI and SSI benefits work.

 If you don’t hire an attorney, there is a good chance you will not win your case.
 Don’t take that chance.
-Hire us, because we have the experience you need to win your case.
-At our SSD law office, we help our clients file their SSD and SSI applications.
+Hire us.
+We have the legal experience you need to win your case.
+At our law office, we help our clients file their SSD and SSI applications.
 We also appeal all denials.
-Additionally, we request your hearing and represent you at the disability hearing.
-In the last 30 years, we have won over 20,000 disability hearings for our clients.
-If you contact us today, we can help you too.
+If you need information about how to appeal an SSA denial, then read here.